 In a perfect world, hiring managers would be able to source, screen and hire great candidates without having to involve the army of reporting/superior employees who are usually required to sign off on every step taken.
-Instead, we live on Earth, where the budget is the budget, where everyone wants something slightly different from the hire and where hiring managers have about as much leverage as a butt in a kicking contest.
+But we live on planet Earth, where the budget is the budget, where everyone wants something slightly different from the hire, and where hiring managers have about as much leverage as a butt in a kicking contest.

 Hiring managers are caught between the demands of the role, the demands of future superiors to this role and the realities of the job market, which is a tight spot to be in.
 The more people interested in the success of the hire, the longer it takes to make sure that everyone gets to pitch their two cents.
 The longer it takes to qualify/interview candidates and get everyone’s opinion, the less likely you are to make a high quality hire.

 A recent study has shown that the best candidates are hired within their first 10 days of job seeking, and if you want to hire “the best candidates,” before your competitors, your hiring managers need to be acting in total harmony with all interested parties.
 They also need the resources to give top candidates a competitive offer and the support they need in order to work on this accelerated timeline.

 Meeting this 10 day deadline, however, is impossible if conditions aren’t right for making a great hire.

 To ensure that your hiring managers are able to meet the demands of today’s job market, you need to gauge hiring manager satisfaction and watch them for signs that conditions aren’t right to make a good hire.
 If conditions aren’t right, then no amount of money thrown or interviews held will help to hire top talent.